speedata/publisher/doc/manual/content/en/manual/text/fakinglists.md

 Attributes take precedence over CSS.

+In PDF/UA documents the lists are tagged automatically: the list becomes an `L` structure element, every item an `LI` with `Lbl` for the marker and `LBody` for the text.
+Nested lists are placed inside the `LBody` of their item.

 ## Enumeration lists with textformat

 You can set a left margin or a hanging indent for text formats.
 This allows you to output bulleted lists: